bolg55/fastify_starter/README.md

 ## NEW - TanStack

-I have refactored some of the frontend code to use Tanstack, specifically Tanstack Query, formerly known as React Query.
-This is a powerful data fetching library that makes it easy to fetch, cache, and update data in your React applications.
+I have refactored some of the frontend code to use the Tanstack, specifically Tanstack Query, formerly known as React Query, and Tanstack Router (v1).
+This is a powerful data fetching library, and router that makes it easy to fetch, cache, and update data in your React applications.
 It is designed to be easy to use and easy to understand, and is a great fit for this project.

+> [!IMPORTANT]
-> Note: If you do not deploy your backend to a live server, you will need to use something like [ngrok](https://ngrok.com/) to expose your local server to the internet so that the frontend can communicate with it when testing the Stripe integration.
+> If you do not deploy your backend to a live server, you will need to use something like [ngrok](https://ngrok.com/) to expose your local server to the internet so that the frontend can communicate with it when testing the Stripe integration.

 ## Core features